- Outstanding waterproofing

 I think these would be fine for speed hiking, day hiking, light backpacking, and the occasional summit run or short trail run, but they are just too stiff and heavy for a dedicated long trail run or any run where light and nimble was of any importance.

 Salomon XA Pro 3D GTX is HEAVY

 At 13.1 ounces (372g) this is really a heavy trail running shoe.
 Too heavy in my opinion.
 Especially considering that the average weight of trail running shoes is 10.2 oz (298 g) and the average for hiking shoes is 13.3 oz (378 g).

 This is more of a quick hiker or hybrid shoe than a true trail runner.

-Together with the anti-debris features on the mesh upper and the gusseted tongue the shoe has zero problems preventing debris from entering the shoe while running.
+Together with the anti-debris features on the mesh upper and the gusseted tongue, the shoe has zero problems preventing debris from entering the shoe while running.

 The grip on the XA Pro 3D

 The Contagrip outsole shines on varied surfaces but does struggle a bit in really wet or muddy conditions.

 It features 2.9 mm lugs which really are just moderately aggressive compared to other Salomon trail shoes.